buckbaskin/buckbaskin.github.io/content/research-areas-for-2025.md

 ---
 Title: Research Areas for 2025
 Category: Building
-Tags: Research, SSA, EKF, Factor Graph, Drone, Compiler, SSA, SIMD, Practices, Discovery, SLAM, Visual Odometry
+Tags: Research, SSA, EKF, Factor Graph, Drone, Compiler, SSA, SIMD, Practices, Discovery, SLAM, Visual Odometry, Celestial Navigation
 Date: 2025-02-11
-Updated: 2025-02-11
+Updated: 2025-02-18
 Summary: I'm focusing on starting 2025 by getting more actively connected to research in a variety of fields for the year.
 ---